Volkswagen Tiguan SUV (2016 - ) MK2 review

 Ride and handling

-So far, we’ve only had the chance to try one engine of the several available, the 148bhp 2.0-litre turbodiesel that will undoubtedly be the biggest-seller.
-Despite the Tiguan’s extra body mass, the engine is more than capable of hauling the rest of the car around in a reasonably purposeful manner, although it doesn’t quite feel as quick or as muscular as the power output suggests.
+So far, we’ve only had the chance to try a couple of the several engines available.
+The first of these is the 150 horsepower 2.0-litre turbodiesel that will undoubtedly be the biggest-seller.
+Despite the Tiguan’s hefty body mass, the engine is more than capable of hauling the car around in a reasonably purposeful manner, although it doesn’t quite feel as quick or as muscular as the power output suggests.
 Things do feel a bit perkier if you can live without four-wheel drive, though.
-The six-speed manual gearbox you get as standard has a nice slick action, and you can also have the car with a seven-speed twin-clutch transmission.
+The six-speed manual gearbox you get as standard has a nice slick action, and you can also have the car with a seven-speed twin-clutch automatic transmission.
 It’s smooth enough, but the changes can occasionally feel a little slow and laboured, and there's an irritating - and sometimes slightly alarming - hesitancy when you're pulling away from a standstill.
 We’d stick with the manual.

 With the Tiguan offering such a wide range of engines, gearboxes and driven-wheel configurations, it’s a very mixed bag on efficiency.
 The cleanest version, which has a 113bhp 2.0-litre diesel engine, front-wheel drive and a manual gearbox, just manages to bust the 60mpg barrier and has CO2 emissions of more than 120g/km.
 Considering that (admittedly slightly smaller) SUV rivals like the Nissan Qashqai are achieving figures of 99g/km these days, that’s not all that impressive.
 The figures deteriorate further as you add twin-clutch gearboxes and more driven wheels, but most of the diesel options still sit above the 50mpg mark.
 The petrol versions, on the other hand, all fail to beat this threshold.
 Prices aren’t all that cheap by the standards of the class, but they feel fair for the amount of car you get, especially considering the generous kit on offer.
 The desirable badge and strong image should help keep resale values strong, too.